 2. Time zone overlap

-Unlike offshore talent—consisting mostly of professionals in the Philippines and India—nearshore talent is largely based in Latin America.
-That means more working hour overlap between international and domestic teams.
+Unlike offshore outsourcing—consisting mostly of professionals in Eastern Europe, the Philippines, and India—nearshore outsourcing occurs mostly in Central and South America.
+That means more working hour overlap between international and onshore teams.

 3. Established relationship

 Figuring out where to find quality partners you can trust presents a major challenge to businesses looking to engage nearshore talent.
 Over the years, we’ve built a strong working relationship with our partners in Argentina, passing on time savings and peace of mind to our clients.

 4. Cultural similarities

 Friendliness, professionalism, English proficiency, a direct communication style, adaptability, and value of quality work are just some of the qualities that make Argentine talent highly compatible with US-based companies.

 At NerdRabbit, we know the cloud.
 Both our in-house team and nearshore partners are comprised of AWS-certified professionals, and we work with organizations of all sizes to tackle cloud projects and source talent.
 Our nearshore partners bring over 10 years of cloud and development experience, working with over 75 clients across multiple countries.

 Available roles for nearshore software outsourcing